 nederland plus is a

 environmental management system

-We have combined international Gold Standard certified climate protection with climate and environmental commitment in the De Biesbosch National Park.
+We have combined international Gold Standard or VCS- certified climate protection with climate and environmental commitment in the De Biesbosch National Park.
 This combination has created the Nederland plus combination climate protection certificate.

 for a globales problem